PSMT Covered Call Strategy

 What is a covered call on PSMT?

 A covered call on PSMT is the covered call strategy applied to PSMT (stock).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With PSMT stock trading near $197.51, the strikes shown on this page are snapped to the nearest listed PSMT chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With PSMT stock at $178.89 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed PSMT chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are PSMT covered call max profit and max loss calculated?